 [Comparison map of Chiang Mai and Hue.]

-The website doesn’t save comparisons yet so I am just using a screen shot.
+The website doesn’t save comparisons yet so I am just using a screenshot.
 You can see that both cities have square old cities.
-Apart from sharing a similar physical attribute of a old city bounded by a square moat, there are other similarities that make them worthy of comparison.
+Apart from sharing a similar physical attribute of an old city bounded by a square moat, there are other similarities that make them worthy of comparison.

 This got me wondering if Hue could ever reach the same international standards as Chiang Mai.
 On my last visit to Chiang Mai I noted what a provincial powerhouse this city is.
 There are few cities in Asia this size (that are not capitals) that are as international as Chiang Mai.

-At this point Hue is not even close to be able to compare to Chiang Mai in terms of being an international city.
+At this point, Hue is not even close to being able to compare to Chiang Mai in terms of being an international city.
 You only have to compare the airports to see the stark difference.